buptLwz/MABP/README.md

 ## Installation:

-The code is tested under same environment as ReLA
+The code is tested under an environment that is almost the same as that of ReLA.

+>Note: We use `PyTorch 2.3.1` and `CUDA 12.1` respectively.
+They are different from those in ReLA, but the configurations in ReLA are still applicable.
+>
+>In addition, we recommend building `Detectron2` from source as described in [Docs](https://detectron2.readthedocs.io/en/latest/tutorials/install.html).
+It shares the same version `0.6` with the `pre-built` version, but there are significant differences, and it is compatible with newer versions of `PyTorch`.

 1. Follow <a href="https://github.com/henghuiding/ReLA">RELA</a> to prepare environment

-2. Prepare the dataset following ```datasets/DATASET.md```
+2. Prepare the dataset following [here](datasets/DATASET.md)

 3. Download the best weights we provide in <a href="https://pan.baidu.com/s/1eroxdTSnGvihZs293ODEHg?pwd=ysjw" title="model">MABP_best</a>

+4. Change the necessary items in the `configs/gres-MABP.yaml`.
 ## Inference

 ```